zacksmash/zacksmash/README.md

 ### Hi there 👋

 I'm Zack!
 I'm a full-stack PHP developer in the Greater Salt Lake Area, Utah.
-I'm the Director of Development at [Max Connect Digital](https://maxconnect.digital), where I'm building the best Marketing Technology software around.
+I'm the Director of Development at [Max Connect Digital](https://maxconnect.digital), where I'm building the best Marketing Technology & Attribution software around.

 I love working in Laravel, VueJS, Statamic and Wordpress.
 I love creating automation tools to make developing easier and more fun.
 Let's work on a project together!